jekor/drcal/README.markdown

 # Events

-`drcal.monthRender`
+`drcal.weekRender`
- :  triggered when a month is rendered for the first time `drcal.monthChange`
+ :  triggered when a month is rendered for the first time; passed the newly rendered tr `drcal.monthChange`
  :  triggered every time the month is changed